Community Health Needs Assessment (CHNA)

 CHNA is the acronym for Community Health Needs Assessment.
 Cook Children's conducts an assessment every three years to collect comprehensive data about children's health (ages 0-17) in our now eight-county service region (Tarrant, Johnson, Hood, Parker, Wise, Denton, Grayson, and Collin Counties).

-Everything we do at Cook Children's focuses on the Promise we've made to our community to improve the health of every child in our region through the prevention and treatment of illness, disease and injury.
+Everything we do at Cook Children's focuses on the Promise we've made to our community to improve the well-being of every child in our care and our communities.
 The CHNA helps us fulfill this Promise by providing credible data that guides our strategies for preventing illness and injury to children.
 The CHNA also meets federal requirements for non-profit hospitals to focus community benefit strategies on the most critical health care needs in the communities we serve.

 Cook Children's conducts a stratified random sample survey of parents to ask questions about how various health issues impact their children and how easy or difficult it is to obtain care.
-We also conduct focus groups to provide an opportunity for parents to tell us about issues not included in the survey.
+We also conduct interviews to provide an opportunity for parents to tell us about issues not included in the survey.
 The CHNA also includes health data from government and other reliable sources as well as a survey of community leaders.
-A children's art contest helps us better understand how children feel about their health.

 There are multiple obstacles to maintaining good health for many families such as poverty, discrimination, lack of access to good jobs with fair pay, quality education, housing and safe environments.
 Addressing these obstacles requires a collaborative, community approach.
 One organization cannot act alone and be successful.
 Effective partnerships create a shared vision and increase the community's capacity to shape outcomes.